 Am I suicidal?

-Maybe you don’t want to die but desperately want a solution to your nightmare and can’t see any other way out.
+- desperately want a solution to your nightmare and can’t see any other way out

-Maybe you’ve tried everything and nothing helps; you might not care if you live or die, and maybe you’re taking more risks or living recklessly.
+- don't care if you live or die and are taking more risks or living recklessly

-You might not actively want to kill yourself, but would welcome death if it happened.
-Perhaps you feel death as a release or taking control.
+- don't actively want to kill yourself but would welcome death if it happened.
+You might view death as a release or way of taking control

-You might not know why you feel suicidal, and feel completely powerless to know what to do about it.
+- don't know why you are having suicidal thoughts and completely powerless to know what to do about it.